south carolina alcohol addiction treatment

 - Delirium or fear

-Physical dependence is serious, and withdrawal symptoms can be potentially dangerous.
-For this reason, a medically supervised detox and alcohol withdrawal treatment is critical when you are ready to quit drinking.
+Physical dependence is serious, and alcohol withdrawal symptoms can be potentially dangerous (or fatal in rare cases).
+For this reason, inpatient detox and alcohol treatment is critical when you are ready to quit drinking.
+Never stop drinking on your own without medical advice and supervision.

-Our compassionate recovery teams include trained addiction medical specialists, therapists, counselors, and others who create personalized treatment plans based on each client’s personal history, current substance use, and psychological and spiritual needs.
+Our compassionate treatment team includes trained addiction medical specialists, therapists, counselors, and others who create personalized treatment plans based on each client’s personal history, current substance use, and mental health needs.